Bobkong/MDM_Portfolio/README.md

 ### 3.1 Project Introduction

-Im2hungry is a project that I developed in the intern competition during my internship at Tencent.
-The software won the gold award in the competition.
-As the name suggests, Im2hungry is a food recommendation app based on LBS.
-It also uses AI technology to support the calorie recognition function of food.
-Our goal is to allow users to choose foods they want to eat nearby when browsing the food posts.
+Im2hungry is an Android application that I developed in the intern competition during my internship at Tencent.
+Im2hungry is a food recommendation app based on LBS.
+We also used AI technology to support the calorie recognition function of food.
+Our goal is to allow users to choose foods they want to eat nearby when they browse the food posts.

-Our team is made up of 11 people, including product manager, UI designer, android developer, back-end developer, test engineer and food recognition algorithm engineer.
+Our team is made up of 10 members, including product manager, UI designer, android developer, back-end developer, test engineer and food recognition algorithm engineer.
 I am responsible for android development.

 <center>
   <video src="./assets/images/im2hungry_video.mov" controls="controls" width="960" height="480" align="center">